-referred to foster-adoption.
-In foster-adoption, a Child in Need of Aid is placed with a foster family who is willing to adopt the child if the child is unable to return to his birth parents or another suitable relative.
+A legal risk placement is often foster families who are hoping to adopt the child in their care.
+In these cases, a Child in Need of Aid is placed with a foster family who is willing to adopt the child if the child is unable to return to his birth parents or another suitable relative.
 In these situations, parental rights have not been terminated and OCS is still looking for suitable relatives for placement.
 Therein lays the risk for families: There is no guarantee that the child placed in the home will become available for adoption and if they do, that they will be adopted by the foster family.
-Foster-adoptive parents who may want to adopt the child may be asked to support reunification efforts with the birth parent or to help transition the child to a relative placement for adoption.
+Foster parents who may want to adopt the child may be asked to support reunification efforts with the birth parent or to help transition the child to a relative placement for adoption.
 At the same time, they will be preparing to adopt the child if both these options fail.

-"Easier for the Adults is Not Always Better for the Child."
-Families who choose foster-adoption have to remember the first plan is always for reunification with birth parents, and the second is placement with a relative.
+"What is easiest for the adults is often not what is best for the children."
+Families who choose to be foster parents have to remember the first plan is always for reunification with birth parents, and the second priority is placement with a relative.
 In the event reunification is not possible, the first permanency placement preference for all children is with a relative or with a family friend who meets licensing requirements.
 Foster parents could be considered next for the potentially permanent placement at this point unless the child is Alaska Native or American Indian.
 For Alaska Native and American Indian children, the second preference is with a Tribal family.
 The third placement preference is adoption by another Alaska Native or American Indian family.